Lunenburg was one of the first places I added to the list of things I wanted to do on my Canada East Coast road trip.

 What’s great about the Knot Pub is that this is somewhere locals actually eat.

-You’ll definitely want to check out Knot Pub if you’re looking for something warm, hearty, and that comes with a home-cooked taste!
+Check out Knot Pub if you’re looking for something warm and hearty that comes with a home-cooked taste!

 After dinner head down to the waterfront and go for a relaxing stroll.